DNS Hardening on Manjaro: Ignore DHCP

 The default DNS stack on Manjaro

-By default Manjaro lets NetworkManager to handle practically everything around
+By default, Manjaro lets NetworkManager handle practically everything around

 networking, which includes DHCP and DNS configuration.
 Thus, systemd-resolved